 We are using two common freight shipping methods from the Baltimore port: Ro-Ro (Roll-on Roll-off) and container (LCL and FCL) method.
 Ro-Ro shipping is usually the most efficient way of shipping cars overseas.
 Container shipping is more secure or shipping multiple vehicles.

-Sims, Waters & Associates is U.S. based ocean freight forwarder with industry leading prices.
+Sims, Waters & Associates is an ocean freight forwarder with industry-leading prices.

-Sims, Waters & Associates is licensed and bonded.
-International freight forwarder since 1987.
-Our staff has over a hundred years of combined experience in the international freight shipping industry.
-Get a quick shipping quote now.
-It's fast and easy!
+Sims, Waters & Associates is a licensed ocean freight forwarder since 1987.
+Our staff has over a hundred years of combined experience in the global freight shipping industry.

 RORO (Roll-On Roll-Off) Car Shipping from BALTIMORE, MDRo-Ro shipping overseas from Baltimore, MD